EnquistLab/Tutorials/passwordless_authentication_mac.md

 This tutorial decribes how to set up SSH key-based authentication (passwordless login) between your local machine and a remote server.
 Once set up, this allows you to log into the remote server without entering a password.
 The main advantage of passwordless authentication is that it enables you to automate transactions between the two machines--for example, transferring files--without the need for the human intervention needed to enter passwords.

 This tutorial assumes that both local and remote machines are Linux or Mac (which share more-or-less identical directory structures, at least with respect to SSH).
+If you are logging in from a Windows machines, see alternative tutorial, passwordless\_authetication\_windows.

 Adapted from: https://linuxize.com/post/how-to-setup-passwordless-ssh-login/.